dharmaraopv/device_readings/README.md

 Implement a persistent data store (e.g., a database) to store device readings and timestamps.
 This will allow the system to maintain data across restarts and scale to handle larger volumes of data.
 ### Logging and monitoring
 Implement logging to record important events and errors in the system.
 This will help in debugging issues and monitoring the system's behavior.
+### CI/CD
+Implement CI and CD pipelines using github actions.
+Additionally, dockerize the application so that the same environment is guaranteed for dev, test and prod stages.
+Additionally, the application can be run on k8s.
 ### Additional tests
 Identify and add additional test cases to cover edge cases and unusual conditions.
 This will help ensure the system's robustness and reliability.